kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% NMG.md

 - Persuading Yuthura is the fastest way into the Sith Academy, and gaining the alignment to be able to Lie to her to avoid this is slower.
 - Snitching on Kel Algwinn is part of the fastest way to gain the 5 necessary Prestige points on Korriban, and saves at least a minute over the next fastest option.

-The only shift that doesn't save time is sparing Yuthura, which is the fastest way to preserve our alignment enough for the big shift on Lehon to make us Light-aligned.
+The only shift that doesn't save time is sparing Yuthura, which at 2-3 seconds lost is the fastest way to preserve our alignment enough for the big shift on Lehon to make us Light-aligned.

 ## Route Overview